olegykz/schnozer/README.md

 # Schnozer :nose:
-Raspberry-PI-based solution to analyze the air quiality (CO2, temperature, humidity, pressure)
+Raspberry-PI-based solution to analyze the air quality (CO2, temperature, humidity, pressure)

 # How it works :gear:
 * For humidity, temperature and pressure data I'm using BME280 sensor
-* CO2 concentration data is provided by MH-Z19B sensor
+* CO2 :biohazard: concentration data is provided by MH-Z19B sensor

 # Data utilization :bar_chart:
 Obtained values are reported to shared influxDb instance (https://www.influxdata.com/)